Chapter 9 : Love rule #9

 “What’s wrong with Dad?”
 I blurted.
 Her smiled faded at that, and I gripped her hand tightly.

-“He’s alive,” she admitted, but didn’t say anything more.
+“He’s okay,” she admitted, but didn’t say anything more.
 I followed her as she walked briskly down a white, sterile corridor.
 I liked Mungo’s – despite the chaos, mayhem and sometimes tragedy, there was a lovely cleanliness and order to everything.

 We stopped abruptly at a ward, and my heart was hammering.
 I’d never been so terrified in my life.
 Why hadn’t anyone been to fetch me?